diarmuidoconnor/ictskills2-2022/topic05/topic.md

-#  React: Design and Routing (Contd.)
+#  React App Design

-Explore some more navigation features available in React Router.
-Continue to expand the design options available to improve reusability and structure
+Explore the Thinking in React methodology.